-Monetary value of awards may be altered by a decision of the organizing committee of the Festival.
+Monetary value of awards may be introduced and altered by a decision of the organizing committee of the Festival.

 7.6.
-The Organizer, the jury and the Contest Partners have the right to establish their own prizes for the winners and participants of the Contest.
+The Organizer, the jury and the Competition Partners have the right to establish their own prizes for the winners and participants of the Competition.

 7.7.
-The jury is obliged to determine the winner of the Grand Prix and the winner in each category of the Contest.
+The jury is obliged to determine the winner of the Grand Prix and the winner in each category of the Competition.

 7.8.
 The jury has the right not to comment on their decision.

 8.1.
 All issues, including those not reflected in this Regulation, will be resolved by the organizer based on the current situation and in accordance with the current legislation of the Russian Federation.

 8.2.
 In case of discrepancies in the English version of the Regulations, Russian-language version has the advantage.